-Each season, we select a play project—a theme that unifies our lessons, inspires inquiry and gives children the chance to be even more creative, imaginative and focused in their play.
-This Fall, we will “do science” as we play.
+When we design a new series, we often start by identifying a play project—a theme that unifies our lessons, inspires inquiry and gives children the chance to be even more creative, imaginative and focused in their play.
+For example, this winter, we will “do science” as we play.

 Whether it’s STEM or STEAM, or even STREAM (Science Technology Robotics Engineering Arts and Mathematics), there is no doubt that kids will need strong science literacy skills to thrive in our ever changing and challenging world.
 The good news is that kids are natural scientists—we’ve just got to give them the environment that can help those innate skills strengthen as they grow.
 We are thrilled to kick off a season of play dedicated to helping families do just that!
 Here’s why...

 Wait, what do we mean by “doing science” as we play?

 As with any play project, we start by making a few agreements.
 First, we’ll agree that science is the study of the world around us, from the tiniest thing on Earth to the vast wonders of outer space.
 In order to “do science” we must ask questions about the world and try to find the answers.
 Then, it’s up to us to invent and use wonder (hurrah!) along with the tools we were born with (our senses!)—to play and do science—just like real scientists.
 Wow, this is going to be fun!